 Where CityU Can Take YouAnyone from virtually any industry can position themselves for success with CityU's Master of Arts in Leadership degree.
-Our graduates hold titles as diverse as vice president, corporate executive, general manager, executive director, consultant and editor in chief.
-If you are looking to further personalize your learning, you can add a variety of emphasis areas through our School of Management's graduate level certificate programs.
+Our graduates hold titles as diverse as vice president, corporate executive, general manager, executive director, consultant and editor-in-chief.

 Get Started Today!Your four-year degree from an accredited university qualifies you to apply to CityU's Master of Arts in Leadership program.
 Meaningful leadership begins at CityU.
 Contact an advisor to learn more about taking your career to the next level.